K3vinb5/Unyo/README.md

 ## Installation

-You can download the version from the [releases](https://github.com/K3vinb5/Unyo/releases/latest) tab.
+You can download the latest version from the [releases](https://github.com/K3vinb5/Unyo/releases/latest) tab.

 If you are on **Windows**, you can:
 - Download the .zip, extract it and run the executable "unyo.exe"